Peterortiz82/expense_pro/README.md

 # Expense Pro

-A simple solution for tracking your expenses.
-You can track your own expenses or invite someone else so that you guys can each add expenses and track them together.
-This app is currently live, but still in it's infant stage.
-Please notify me of any bugs you may find.
+A simple solution for tracking expenses.
+You can track your own expenses or invite someone else so that each person can add expenses and track them together.
 Visit [www.expense-pro.com](www.expense-pro.com) to try it out!